Narothe/Matlab-scientific-charts/DC electrical circuits/README.md

 <br>

-## Third problem: measurement relationships
+## Problem 1.3: measurement relationships

 ### Linear regression of the voltage-amperage relationship for a resistor